HySpeed/CitiesOfEarth/README.md

 ## Known Issues:
 * **You must delete mod-settings.dat for city changes to appear.**

+v0.3.7
+* Fixed typo in globals

 v0.3.6
-* Check for 'nauvis' fix.
 * Added concrete to spawn area to mark where a player may teleport into.
 * Added option to not create starter resources at city.